benjohnsto/ronaldsons_cemetery/README.md

 Moore / who departed this life / July
 26th 1837 / aged 1 month Martha B .
 Moore / Died April 2nd 1847 / aged 3 years /

-Sacred / to / the memory of / Bobert Miller / who departed this life /
+Sacred / to / the memory of / Robert Miller / who departed this life /
 December 5th 1834 / aged 31 years & 7 months

 Sacred / to the memory of / George Miley / who departed this life ,/